/ seo-tools / Best Keyword Research Tools in 2026

 The SERP overview for each keyword shows you exactly what is ranking, with metrics for each result.
 This helps you gauge whether you can realistically compete.
 The tool also includes related keywords and autocomplete suggestions in the same view.

-The database is smaller than Ahrefs or SEMrush, and the limits on the basic plan (100 keyword lookups per day) can feel tight.
-But for solo bloggers and small sites, it is the best value.
+The database is smaller than Ahrefs or Semrush, and the lookup caps scale with your plan.
+The Entry plan allows about 25 KWFinder lookups per day, the Basic plan lifts that to 500 per day, and Premium reaches 1,200 per day.
+For solo bloggers and small sites, it is the best value.

 4. Ubersuggest